 Paul is approved by the Bar Standards Board to accept instruction direct from the public as well as from organisations that have a license to instruct members of the Bar direct.

-NMC v ‘M’ (2013)- Instructed by the RCN to defend ‘M’ who was accused of serious professional misconduct involving lying about giving medication to vulnerable patients and forging patient notes to cover up the failures.
-Following extensive cross examination concerning the over dosage of medication, that it was alleged had been given, Paul was able to demonstrate that the records were in fact accurate and the NMC’s witnesses calculations had been based on a false premise.
+NMC v ‘M’ - Allegations wrongly giving medication to vulnerable patients and forging patient notes to cover up the failures.
+Following extensive cross examination Paul was able to demonstrate that the records were in fact inaccurate and the NMC’s witnesses calculations had been based on a false premise.
 The panel agreed and all allegations were deemed to be unfounded.

-NMC v ‘C’ (2012)- Instructed by the RCN to defend ‘C’ who following an undercover Police operation was alleged to have stolen money from vulnerable patients in hospital.
-Paul presented legal arguments lasting 3 days, concerning the legitimacy of the undercover operation and the lack of disclosure from the NMC, resulted in the NMC offering no evidence.
+NMC v ‘C’ - Paul presented legal arguments lasting 3 days, concerning the legitimacy of the undercover a police operation and the lack of disclosure from the NMC, resulted in the NMC offering no evidence.

 HCPC v ‘D’ (2013) - Instructed via the direct access scheme to defend ‘D’ who is alleged to have deliberately assaulted a work colleague.
 The matter was considered by the Crown Court where the CPS offered no evidence following the disclosure of the complainant’s medical records, however the HCPC are continuing to proceed and seek to rely upon the same witness.
 Case on-going.

 Raoul MOAT – Enquiry -